Towards a theory of how the structure of language is acquired by deep neural networks: Correlations, training set size and effective context window

 \paragraph{Saturation due to finite training set.} When measuring the correlation function from a finite sample $\mathcal{X}_P$ of $P$ data, there is an additional contribution due to the sampling noise.
-The scenario is illustrated in~\autoref{fig:corr-rhm}, right: the empirical estimates $\hat{C}_P(t)$, shown as coloured lines for different values of $P$, begin by following the descent of the true correlation function $\tilde{C}(t)$.
-However, when approaching the sampling noise size $(v^2 P)^{-1/2}$ (shown as dashed coloured lines in the figure and proved in~\autoref{app:sampling-noise}, they saturate.
+The scenario is illustrated in~\autoref{fig:corr-rhm}, right: the empirical estimates $\hat{C}_P(t)$, shown as coloured lines for different values of $P$, begin by following the descent of the true correlation function $\tilde{C}(t)$, shown as a black dashed line.
+However, empirical estimates saturate when approaching the sampling noise size $(v^2 P)^{-1/2}$, as proved in~\autoref{app:sampling-noise} and shown as dashed coloured lines in~\autoref{fig:corr-rhm}, right.
 Combining the saturation with the values of the steps, we deduce that a finite training set allows for the resolution of correlations up to distance $t^*\,{=}\,s^{\ell^*}\,{-}\,1$ such that